MetaMask: History

-MetaMask was created by ConsenSys in 2016.
+MetaMask was created by Consensys in 2016 as MIT-licensed open source software.

 Prior to 2019, MetaMask had only been available as a desktop browser extension for Google Chrome and Firefox browsers.
 Given the popularity of MetaMask among cryptocurrency users, and its lack of an official mobile app for several years, instances of malicious software posing as MetaMask became problematic for Google in regulating its Chrome Web Store and Google Play platforms.
 In one instance, Google Play unintentionally removed MetaMask's official beta app before reverting the decision a week later on January 1, 2020.

 Starting in 2019, MetaMask began releasing mobile app versions for closed beta testing, followed by their official public release for iOS and Android in September 2020.

+In August 2020, Consensys took the MetaMask software proprietary under a custom license.

 During October 2020, MetaMask Swaps, a built-in DEX aggregation service was added to the desktop extension.
 The product became available on mobile devices in March 2021.

 Criticism

-While MetaMask and other "web3" focused applications aim to decentralize control over personal data and increase user privacy, critics have pointed to the potential for MetaMask's browser extension to leak identifiable information to data collection networks and web trackers as a fundamental flaw.
+While MetaMask and other "Web3" focused applications claim to decentralize control over personal data and increase user privacy, critics have pointed to the default setting in MetaMask's browser extension that leaks identifiable information to data collection networks and web trackers as a fundamental privacy flaw.
+Also, though the technology is touted as "decentralized", it actually uses a centralized service, now owned by Consensys, to accomplish all of its transactions.